nixn/pdns-etcd3/README.md

 * Automatic serial for `SOA` records (based on the cluster revision).
 * Replication is handled by the ETCD cluster, no additional configuration is needed for using multiple authoritative PowerDNS servers.
-  * DNS respoonses are nearly instantly up-to-date (on every server instance!) after data changes by using a watcher into ETCD (multi-master)
+  * DNS responses are nearly instantly up-to-date (on every server instance!) after data changes by using a watcher into ETCD (multi-master)
 * [Multiple syntax possibilities](doc/ETCD-structure.md#syntax) for JSON-supported records
 * Support for custom records (types), like those [supported by PowerDNS][qtypes] but unimplemented in pdns-etcd3
 * Support for [automatically appending zone name to unqualified domain names](doc/ETCD-structure.md#domain-name)